Riding Mower Deck Leveling: How to Get an Even Cut Every Time

 • No overlap strips of longer grass between passes.

 If the cut is still uneven, re-check that you made all measurements on level ground, that the tires are properly inflated (low or unequal tire pressure affects deck level), and that the blades themselves are balanced and not bent.
+A worn spindle, bent hanger, or damaged deck shell can also mimic a leveling problem, even when the measurements look right.
 See our lawn mower blade guide for blade inspection and replacement guidance.
+One more thing to watch for: if the mower cuts unevenly only when the deck is engaged under load, the problem may be spindle wear or a bent blade, not the deck height adjustment itself.

 Common Deck Leveling Mistakes